Pershing High School: History

 Pershing High School opened in 1930 with capacity to serve more than 2,200 students.
 It was named after General John J. Pershing, a senior officer in the United States Army during World War I, best known for his involvement in the American Expeditionary Forces on the Western Front.
 General Pershing's troops were called doughboys, which was adopted as the high school's mascot.

 In 2012, Kettering High School closed due to poor performance and some students were rezoned to Pershing.

 Pershing had also been fraught with academic performance issues for nearly two decades; in 2011, the governor moved Pershing and four other at-risk public high schools into a separate district called the Education Achievement Authority (EAA).
 This district was a state initiative to reinvigorate struggling schools through a partnership with Eastern Michigan University, but lacked funding, planning, and sufficient governance.

 EAA was closed in 2017 due to its low performance and the expiration of its partnership with Eastern Michigan University, and its schools were returned to the Detroit Public Schools Community District.

 Concern over school closures continued and in 2017, discussions about which schools needed to go escalated.
 Closure criteria were initially based on test scores, then, after significant pushback from Detroit families, based on school capacity.
 At this point, Pershing was only at 25% capacity and had test scores in the bottom 5% for 2014, 2015, and 2016, and so was named one of 24 schools slated to close in June 2017.

 During the COVID-19 pandemic in 2020, Pershing was one of several technology hubs in the district and served as a meal distribution site, provided mobile COVID-19 screenings, and provided resources for childcare and utility bills.

+Construction of a new Pershing High School building began in 2025.
+The $77 million project is planned for completion in December 2028.